 With all the amazing deals, we’re certainly not surprised at the rising popularity of business van leasing.
 There are loads of pros and cons of leasing a car or van, including:

 - Affordable monthly payments - Lease deals improve your cash flow with fixed monthly payments.
-Other than your initial rental, you have no upfront or end of deal balloon payments.
+Other than your initial rental, you have no other balloon-type payments to cover the cost to lease a car or van.

 - No depreciating assets - If you’re employing a fleet of vehicles, leasing means you get to skip over the tricky business of worrying how much you can sell them all on for.
 You return them when your contract ends, and easily upgrade for brand new vans!